 Meanwhile, it appears that Senators in Virginia have been living under a rock for the past year.
-They have blatantly disregarded the will of the voters by omitting expansion from their proposed version of the budget and rejecting a floor amendment for expansion on a party line vote (21-19), with all Republicans voting against expansion.
+They blatantly disregarded the will of the voters by omitting expansion from their proposed version of the budget and rejecting a floor amendment for expansion on a party line vote (21-19), with all Republicans voting against expansion.
 By not including expansion, which would save the state $422M, the Senate was forced to propose deep cuts to critical programs for education, public safety, student aid, and mental health.

 The devil is in the details of the House budget.

-While the House Appropriations Committee has included Medicaid expansion in their version of the current budget, Republicans have also tried to include some problematic provisions in the next two-year budget that would erect barriers between people and the health care that they need.
+While the House has passed Medicaid expansion in their version of the current budget, Republicans have also tried to include some problematic provisions that would erect barriers between people and the health care that they need.